webplatform/docs/css/cssom/styleSheet/ownerRule/index.md

 |Return_value_name=rule
 |Javascript_data_type=DOM Node
 |Return_value_description=Of type CSSRule.
-Returns an CSSImportRule or null.
+Returns a CSSImportRule or null.
 }}
 {{Examples_Section
 |Not_required=No